TuneIn Inks International Distribution Deal with the NFL

-TuneIn Premium allows fans of American football in the UK and around the world to stream the 2022 NFL season
+TuneIn Premium allows football fans around the world to stream the 2022 NFL season

 TuneIn, the world's leading live streaming audio service, is launching an international distribution partnership with the NFL for the upcoming 2022 season, delivering complete NFL season coverage to multitudes of fans in countries around the world.
 TuneIn Premium subscribers outside of North America will now have access to all local national game broadcasts for all 32 teams, including on-demand game replays, Spanish-language broadcasts, and postseason coverage through to Super Bowl LVII.